Edmund Edelman: City Council

 Edelman engaged in a rough election race to unseat incumbent Councilwoman Rosalind Wyman in the 5th District.
 Supported by Mayor Sam Yorty, he won the runoff vote of May 25, 1965, by 37,291 to 12,201 and became the then-youngest member of the council at age 35.
 His residency had been unsuccessfully challenged in court on the grounds that he had lived in Washington, D.C., for 2 1/2 years.

 Wyman and her husband, former Democratic National Committee member Eugene L. Wyman, sued Edelman for libel in 1965, claiming that his campaign had issued a brochure linking them with organized crime and using political power for personal gain.
 They asked for $400,000, but in the end, settled out of court in 1970 after Edelman sent a $5,000 check to a scholarship fund at Northwestern University.

 Edelman was reelected in 1969 over minor opposition, and in 1973 he would have faced opposition from actor and conservative Republican William Lundigan, but the latter failed to turn in enough valid petition signatures, so the councilman went into that race unopposed.

 Board of Supervisors

-Edelman was elected in the general election of November 1974 to the Los Angeles County Board of Supervisors over his remaining opponent, fellow Councilman John Ferraro.
-He was sworn into office on December 2 of that year, succeeding Ernest E. Debs, a conservative Democrat and outspoken opponent of the 1960s counterculture among youth, who retired.
+Edelman was elected in November 1974 to the Los Angeles County Board of Supervisors over fellow Councilman John Ferraro.
+He succeeded Ernest E. Debs, a conservative Democrat and outspoken opponent of the 1960s counterculture among youth, who retired.

 Edelman led successful drives to establish several new departments and agencies, among them the Department of Children and Family Services, the Department of Consumer Affairs, and the Community Youth Gang Services agency.
 He has been recognized for his support of social services agencies dedicated to aiding the homeless, battered women, public transportation, abused children, the disabled and the mentally ill, people with AIDS, and those recovering from substance abuse.